 At the Hotaka Factory, we dispatch personnel from the manufacturing section to other departments such as production technology and ICT.
 As well as broadening these employees' perspectives on operations, this initiative also strengthens internal collaboration.
 In particular, in the ICT Promotion Office, which is in charge of DX operations, they learn about scheduling management for the various processes and how to use manufacturing data, for example, which leads to mindset reform in the manufacturing section.
 In addition, to make the skills of the manufacturing section's engineers and skilled workers visible, we have prepared skills assessment charts for each person.
 This enables us to identify the skills of each individual and the kind of work that they can be assigned, which allows us to pursue effective human resources development.
-The outcome of these efforts is that, in the past twelve months, a total of 385 personnel In addition to working to develop human resources and improve product quality, we will eliminate the personalization of operations by converting our engineers' insights into formal knowledge, and aim to maximize output by strengthening the production system.
+The outcome of these efforts is that, in the past twelve months, a total of 385 personnel have grown into multi-skilled workers who can be entrusted with multiple processes such as assembly and machining (ratio of multi-skilled workers: 50%).
+Looking ahead, even if there is a rapid recovery of demand and imbalances occur in the product mix, we have built a production system that is able to respond flexibly to such circumstances.